SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 The final step in the script is an attempt to verify the contract on the blockchain explorer.

 ## Deploying keylessly without using a factory
 If you don't have many contracts to deploy then skipping the use (and deployment) of a factory is an alternative.
-In the same way that a factory was deployed keylessly above, your contracts themselves can be deployed keylessly.
+In the same way that a factory was deployed keylessly above, your contracts themselves can each be deployed keylessly instead.

+Any account can perform the deployment by broadcasting exactly the same saved transaction bytecode, and your contracts will always be deployed to the same address on all EVM-based blockchains.
+There are no private keys to safeguard for future deployments, incresaing flexibility.

+Keyless deployment of *factory* contracts is suitable as factories are meant to be publicly used.
+But for your contracts, consider whether it's OK for any stranger to deploy them. e.g. if the contract assigns administrator privileges on deployment, the stranger who deployed your contract may become administrator, which you wouldn't want.
+So you'd either need to modify your code, or use a keylessly-deployed factory instead.

+If your contract uses `msg.sender` in the constructor, the value will be the address of the single-use account that nobody owns or controls, which is probably not what you'd expect or want, so you'd need to modify the code.
+See [Issues to be aware of](#issues-to-be-aware-of).

+Keyless deployment is more expensive than other methods because the gas price in the transaction has been set to 100 Gwei, a value that is likely to be higher than in the prevailing gas fee market of most blockchains.
+The value cannot vary because that would cause different transaction bytecode (which would then cause a different contract address).
+On some blockchains the market gas price may be 10 Gwei, in which case you'd be paying 10 times the market rate for keyless deployment.

-Just copy, rename and customize `deployKeylessly-TESTERC20.js`, then run:
+To deploy your contract keylessly just copy, rename and customize `deployKeylessly-TESTERC20.js`, then run:
 ```
 yarn hardhat run --network [blockchain name] scripts/deployKeylessly-[contract name].js
 ```
 The script will check whether compilation artifacts of your contract exists under the `artifacts-saved` directory, and if so it will ask you whether you want to overwrite it by a possibly newer version from the `artifacts` directory.
+If you had already deployed your contract keylessly on other live blockchains and want it to get the same address, press 'n', otherwise different transaction bytecode may be broadcast, causing a different contract address.

 ## Upgradeable contracts
 If you have upgradeable contracts that follow the UUPS proxy pattern (as recommended by OpenZeppelin in [Transparent vs UUPS Proxies](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent-vs-uups) then there are two different options this repository can help you with: